 audioVolume – This optional floating-point number in the range 0 to 1, when present, shall correspond to a value of audio volume to be set in the Receiver Media Player.
-The value of shall be from 0.0 (minimum or muted) to 1.0 (full volume).
-The encoding is the same as the .volume property of the HTML media element.
+The value of number shall be from 0.0 (minimum or muted) to 1.0 (full volume).
+The encoding is the same as the .volume property of the HTML5 media element.
 If volume is not specified in the request, the volume is not changed by this request.
 This can be used to determine the current volume setting.

 Response: